So where does one start on this journey?

 The above example shows two separate family trees.
 The one on the left shows a "3rd Cousin" who you may have recently found in the results of an autosomal DNA test.
 The family tree on the right shows a "2nd Cousin" you found in a similar autosomal DNA test with a different company.
 Both these cousins were contacted and provided you with links to their family trees.
 Searching through the names, you found that they both share a male relative with the same name and birth date.
 However, their wives are not the same.
 This clue can still help.
 The male with the same name that they both share is their "Most Recent Common Ancestor" (MRCA).
 Since they both are related to you and each other, it is very likely this is also your MRCA too!

-If we build out a genealogical family tree of our own on the MRCA forward in time using clues from these cousins, and documentation that might be revealed through companies like Ancestry.com, we may very well be on the trail of either your birth mother or father somewhere below this shared relative.
+If we build out a genealogical family tree of our own based on the MRCA it can provide a path to follow forward in time using clues from these cousins.
+We can also documentation that might be revealed through companies like Ancestry.com to further substantiate the genealogy found on these cousin's family trees.
+We may very well be on the trail of either your birth mother or father somewhere below a shared relative.

 For adoptees, the type of evidence that might help us is the non-Identifying information that we may have attained from the adoption agency that placed us.
 For instance, if we know the age of our mother and father from that date we were born, we can now estimate the year our birth parents were born.
 In doing so, we can focus on any of the children of this MRCA for individuals with a birth year that might match our birth parents.